nbfc-linux/nbfc-linux/doc/ec_probe.1.md

 # DESCRIPTION

-Probing tool for embedded controllers
+Probing tool for the embedded controller

 # SYNOPSIS